alex-davidson/DataTools/DataTools.SqlBulkData/README.md

 * Guid: Consists of four fields: UInt32, UInt16, UInt16, byte[8].
 The first
   three are multibyte primitives stored in little-endian format.
 The last is a raw byte array and is stored as such.
 Should be 8-byte-aligned.
+* DecimalFloatingPoint: Represented as n-1 bytes of twos-complement integer significand, followed by a single twos-complement exponent byte.
+Should be 4-byte aligned and the total length must always be a multiple of 4.
+The value may be calculated as: `significand * 10^exponent`

 #### Variable-length